niels-lubbes/surface_equivalence/README.md

     [x^2*y^2 + x^2*z^2 + y^2*z^2 - x*y*z]
 ```

-For each of the 24 solutions in `sol_lst` we recover the projective automorphism `U`.
+For each of the 24 solutions in `sol_lst` obtained, we recover the corresponding projective automorphism `U`.
 Each of the 24 symmetries of the [Roman surface](https://en.wikipedia.org/wiki/Roman_surface) corresponds to the symmetries of a tetrahedron.

 ```python